Hornsby, New South Wales: Commercial areas

 Hornsby remains a busy commercial centre, just as it was a century ago.
 Over the years, the town centre has developed distinct characteristics on either side of the railway line.

 The western side consists of a traditional high street shopping village along the Old Pacific Highway.
 A short section of the highway north of the shops still has several antique lamp posts preserved.
 On the eastern side of the highway from south to north are the police station, the court house and the historic Hornsby Shire Council chamber (built in two stages in 1915 and 1930).
 On the western side is Hornsby Park with the new Hornsby Aquatic Centre complex and also Hornsby TAFE.
 A large war memorial and the adjacent RSL Club is located at the southern end of the shops.

 The eastern side is dominated by Westfield Hornsby, a shopping centre, which features a David Jones department store, an Event Cinemas multiplex, 335 stores, a food court and several restaurants.
 The intersection of Florence Street and Hunter Street became a pedestrian mall in the early 1990s.
 At the centre of the pedestrian mall is a large water clock sculpture, designed by Victor Cusack.
 The public library, Hornsby Shire Library, is also located in this area.

 The north-western side of the suburb is occupied by various industries and the northern end of Hornsby features a major railway workshop.

 Residential areas

 Residential areas, consisting of low-to-medium density housing, are located on both sides of the railway line.
-Many of residential areas on the western side of the train line enjoy bushy surrounds and close proximity to Regional and National Parks, as well as the beautiful Lisgar Gardens.
+Many of the residential areas on the western side of the train line enjoy bushy surrounds and close proximity to Regional and National Parks, as well as the beautiful Lisgar Gardens.

 In recent years, high-rise apartments have been constructed adjacent to the train line as part of the NSW state planning policies to allow medium to high density development along transport corridors.